FabrizioMusacchio/MotilA/README.md

 ## Acknowledgments
 We gratefully acknowledge the **Light Microscopy Facility (LMF)** and the **Animal Research Facility (ARF)** at the **German Center for Neurodegenerative Diseases (DZNE)** for their essential support in acquiring the in vivo imaging data upon which this pipeline is built.

-We also thank [Gockel & Nieves-Rivera (2025)](https://zenodo.org/records/15061566) and colleagues for providing the example dataset used in this repository, which allows users to test and explore MotilA.
+We also thank Gockel & Nieves-Rivera  and colleagues (currently under revision) for providing the [example dataset](https://zenodo.org/records/15061566) used in this repository, which allows users to test and explore MotilA.

 ## Contact